OneDrive/onedrive-api-docs/items/thumbnails.md

-# Get thumbnails for an item on OneDrive
+# Thumbnails for an item on OneDrive

-There are three common tasks related to getting thumbnails:
+An item in OneDrive can be represented by zero or more **ThumbnailSet** objects.
+Each **ThumbnailSet** can have one or more **Thumbnail** objects, which are images that represent the item.
+For example, a **ThumbnailSet** may include **Thumbnail** objects, such as common ones including `small`, `medium`, or `large` and customly defined ones such as `c300x400_Crop`.
+Items have **ThumbnailSet** objects that are either generated automatically by OneDrive based off the item or that are defined by a customly uploaded image.

+There are many ways to work with thumbnails on OneDrive.
+Here are the most common ones:

 * Enumerate available thumbnails for an item
 * Retrieve a single thumbnail for an item
+* Retrieve thumbnail content
 * Retrieve thumbnails for multiple items in a single request
+* Retrieve custom thumbnail sizes
+* Upload a custom thumbnail for an item
+* Determine if a custom uploaded thumbnail exists

 ## Enumerate available thumbnails

-To enumerate the available thumbnails for an item, you make a request to the **thumbnails** collection on any item.
-This returns an array of available **thumbnailSets** for the item.
-Any item in OneDrive can have zero or more thumbnails.
+To enumerate the available thumbnails for an item, you make the following request using the **thumbnails** collection on any item.

 ### HTTP request